mongodb/docs/source/reference/mongorestore.rst

 .. option:: --drop

-   Modifies the restoration procedure so that every collection is dropped from the target database before restoring the collection from the dumped backup.
+   Modifies the restoration procedure to drop every collection from the target database before restoring the collection from the dumped backup.

 .. option:: --oplogReplay